citp/privacy-policy-historical/s/sp/spe/spectranet.com.ng.md

-> *The following text is extracted and transformed from the spectranet.com.ng privacy policy that was archived on 2017-09-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170924055252id_/https%3A//spectranet.com.ng/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spectranet.com.ng privacy policy that was archived on 2018-10-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181004143405id_/http%3A//spectranet.com.ng/privacy-policy) for the most accurate reproduction.*

-# Spectranet
+# Privacy Policy | Spectranet

 In the course of using this website or availing the products and services vide the online application forms and questionnaires, Spectranet limited (SPECTRANET) may become privy to the personal information of its customers, including information that is of a confidential nature.
 We at SPECTRANET respect and give high priority to the privacy of all customers and are committed to maintaining the privacy and security of the personal information which is provided by its customers.
 SPECTRANET has taken all necessary and reasonable measures to protect the confidentiality of the customer information and its transmission through the web.
 While no data transmission over the Internet is 100% secure from intrusion, we have used and will continue to use commercially reasonable efforts to ensure the protection of your information.

 Please read the following to learn more about our privacy policy.

-**Personal information**
+#### **Personal information**

   1. Our site’s registration form requires you to give us contact information like your name and email address.
 We collect personal information from our  **customers**  on a voluntary basis.
 Personal information may include name, title, company, address, phone number, email address, and other relevant data.
   2. We collect and use personal information for business purposes in order